ietf-wg-sidrops/charter/sidrops-charter-02.md

 The goals of SIDROPS WG are:

 * Maintain RPKI technology stack.

+* Maintain RPKI-Router protocol, including specifying extensions, updates, and new protocol versions.

 * Identify operational issues with a SIDR-aware Internet and with interaction with the non-SIDR-aware Internet.